rtCamp/ps-analysis-tool-wiki/Localization.md

 4. Click on "Install / Remove Languages".
 5. Select your desired language from the list.
 6. Open "Language and Region" again.
-7. Click on language section and select your desired language.
+7. Click on the language section and select your desired language.
 8. Restart your system.

 ## Get PSAT CLI Reports in Your Language